pgastinger/McAfeeEpoReputationImporter/README.md

 This is a rather simple localized (English and German) Python 3.5-tkinter-interface for reading all the files from a chosen directory, calculating MD5/SHA1-hashes for every file and sending them to the McAfee EPO server with a specified reputation value.
 Its main purpose is to whitelist all the files to build a golden image (for client/server installations).

 **I highly recommend using the latest Python 3.x version with a virtual environment.
-Just download the latest Python 3.x version from https://www.python.org/downloads/ (or use a portable version), create a virtual environment and install all the dependencies using pip.**
+Just download the latest Python 3.x version from https://www.python.org/downloads/ (or use a portable version), create a virtual environment and install dependencies using pip.
+Besides the requests module, everything else should be included by default in Python 3.x**

 ## Credits
 For building this interface (in addition to the standard Python documentation), I used a couple of documents: